muhammedogz/CampusClubs/README.md

 ## Client

-Client is a React application that is built using Vite.
+Client is a Nextjs application.
+It is going to be used as a Static Deploy to University Server.

 ## Server